QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.md

 ## Disposables and Networking

-Similarly to how app qubes are based on their underlying [TemplateVM](/doc/glossary/#templatevm), disposables are based on their underlying [disposable template](/doc/glossary/#disposable-template).
+Similarly to how app qubes are based on their underlying [template](/doc/glossary/#template), disposables are based on their underlying [disposable template](/doc/glossary/#disposable-template).
 R4.0 introduces the concept of multiple disposable templates, whereas R3.2 was limited to only one.

-On a fresh installation of Qubes, the default disposable template is called `fedora-XX-dvm` (where `XX` is the Fedora version of the default TemplateVM).
+On a fresh installation of Qubes, the default disposable template is called `fedora-XX-dvm` (where `XX` is the Fedora version of the default template).
 If you have included the Whonix option in your install, there will also be a `whonix-ws-dvm` disposable template available for your use.

 You can set any app qube to have the ability to act as a disposable template with: